Skip to content

 VII · Meditations on Being

-~10 min left · 2,394 words
+~12 min left · 2,847 words

 VII · Meditations on Being

 Why these seven?
-The selection is not formally derived but phenomenologically motivated.
+The selection is phenomenologically motivated.
 Each meditation addresses a domain where the age of AI most acutely intensifies the tension between lucidity and obscuration: the body, threatened by disembodiment; uselessness, threatened by the tyranny of optimization; uncertainty, threatened by prediction algorithms that promise to eliminate it; memory, threatened by perfect digital recall that would flatten lived meaning into stored data; the unspeakable, threatened by the drive toward total verbalization; death, threatened by longevity promises that would dissolve finitude’s gift; and letting go, threatened by systems designed for infinite retention.
 These are the seven existential frontiers where lucidity is most needed and most difficult in the present age, the places where the formal framework of the preceding chapters must yield to a more contemplative mode of address if it is to touch the reality it describes.

 VII.1 · On the Body